Last Updated on January 7, 2021

 The process involves inserting your remains into the cement mix before it is poured into the form which the coral grows on.

-Just follow the simple directions and have your remains inserted into an hourglass to keep time, at your own pace.
+Just follow the simple directions to have your remains inserted into an hourglass.

 I suppose you could have this done locally (though it may be difficult to find someone who will work with this unique medium), or maybe even do it yourself.

-The Huggables Collection can provide you with a more snuggly urn.
-These bears will hold a portion of your remains allowing a more cuddly memorial.
-Not sure if this idea is sweet or creepy.
+The Cami Bear can provide you with a more snuggly urn.
+These bears will hold a portion of your loved one’s remains, allowing for a sentimental memorial.
+Some people find it strange, others find it very comforting.
+A surprisingly popular option.

 This company has the idea to put your remains into the lead of a set of pencils.